m2osw/snapcpp/snapwebsites/snapmanagercgi/src/README.txt

 	       default site can be "dangerous" if it fails... because then you get an infinite loop.)

+	f.1.5) replace the default index.html with our own, make sure to put a "NOINDEX" in the robots.txt header <meta> tag because that specific entry should never be indexed (it even works with a bare IP address if the user does not switch the default to Snap!)

    f.2) snap server: install snapserver and plugins and snap base

      Also see comment in (e.1)